 To sum up, transfer of learning is more likely to take place in an environment where students are regularly encouraged to talk about their thinking and learning, and where teachers regularly employ guiding questions to make metacognitive monitoring, usually an implicit process, into an explicit process.
 This view is echoed by students who have experienced learning conversations of this kind, and who clearly come to value this kind of classroom dialogue:

 ‘Because we’re actually like… talking about it, we think “Oh yeah that’s a new skill – I can use that in other lessons.”
-But if we hadn’t been talking about it, I wouldn’t have given it a second thought… I wouldn’t have recognised it.’
+But if we hadn’t been talking about it, I wouldn’t have given it a second thought… I wouldn’t have recognized it.’
 (Year 8 student)

 ‘You’re more likely to use new skills in different lessons because you’ve discussed it and given it a name… what you’re doing.
 That gives you more chance to use it and know when to use it… it sort of has an impact on your memory and then you use it in other places.’
 (Year 9 student)

 Making connections with, or ‘bridging’ to other contexts – including authentic, everyday situations – and demonstrating the relevance of a target skill in cooperation with another subject teacher, have also been highly valued by the students with whom I’ve worked.
 The value of teaching approaches such as these is that they acquaint students with the whole problem of transfer: rather than merely teaching particular knowledge and skills for transfer, they teach students in general how to learn for transfer.
 The benefit for learners can be summed up in their own words: